Skip to content

 Insure your business

 Electrical work can be dangerous.
-Get the right insurance to protect your business and your customers.
+Get the right electrical insurance to protect your business and your customers.
 Then speak to your insurance provider to discuss what coverage you’ll need for the electrical services you offer.

 The types of business insurance you may need include:

-4. Set up your business accounting
+5. Set up your business accounting

-5. Purchase electrical tools
+6. Purchase electrical tools and supplies

 Stock your electrical van with the right electrician tools and equipment to get the job done.
 Here’s what you need to purchase before your first job: